What Do We Know About Space?

 Hercules–Corona Borealis Great Wall

-The Hercules–Corona Borealis Great Wall, or simply the Great Wall, is the largest known structure in the observable universe.
-It is 10 billion light-years across and could contain billions of galaxies.
-It lies about 10 billion light-years away in the direction of the Hercules and Corona Borealis constellations.
+• The Hercules–Corona Borealis Great Wall, or simply the Great Wall, is a candidate for the largest structure in the observable Universe, though its status is still debated.
+It could be as large as 15 billion light-years across and possibly contains billions of galaxies.
+Located roughly 10 billion light-years away, it lies in the direction of the Hercules and Corona Borealis constellations.

 F.A.Q.